FiratUctepe/ecommerce-hiring-challenge/README.md

 Build the docker:

 ``
-  docker build -t ITG-ecommerce .
+  docker build -t itg-hiring:1.0.0 .
 ``

 Start the project using Docker Compose: